-Type number 7 r recommer - © CLEAPSS 2019 Perspe Perspex slide sources - Labgear Description \$190/Y90 3 The active with epoxy oil source is hel d in a plastic slide 0 Strontium-90, americium-241 and radium-226 foil sources have small holes in the plastic slide.
-The cobalt-60 source has a small pellet of cobalt metal wire.
-The thorium-232 source is a powder mixed into the epoxy resin.
-Some slides have a protective wire mesh. cobalt-60 source ne thorium-232 resin.
+Type number 7 No longe r recommer nded - dis pose © CLEAPSS 2019 Perspe Perspex slide sources - Labgear 2019 Description The active substance or foil source is held in a plastic slide with epoxy resin. ld in a plastic slide 0 Strontium-90, americium-241 and radium-226 foil have small holes in the plastic slide.
+The cobalt-6 has a small pellet of cobalt metal wire.
+The thoriu source is a powder mixed into the epoxy resin.
+Some slides have a protective wire mesh. cobalt-60 source he thorium-232 resin.
 Typical dimensions Length 50 mm, width 50 mm, t Original use To investigate t he basic prope rties of ionisir ng radiations.
 Original supplier These sources foils were from many years.
 Th ne supplier was Labgear Ltd. The Radionuclide and half-life (years) Co-60 5.27 Sr-9 28.
-Am-241 432.6 Ra-226 1600 Th-232 1.4 x 10 10 Main radiations γ, β β α, γ α, β, γ β, γ (α) Original activity kBq 37 (1) 37 (1) 185 (5) 3.7 (0.1) 185 (5) 37 (1) (μCi) 185 (5) 185 (5) Labgear code С В E Α D F Reason for withdrawal from use The plastic is d are likely to have evidence that t the foil surfaces Risk assessment The sources are well beyond their recommended working life and a risk assessment does not support extending their service life.
+Am-241 432.6 Ra-226 1600 Th-232 1.4 x 10 Main radiations γ, β β α, γ α, β, γ β, γ (α) Original activity kBq 37 (1) 37 (1) 185 (5) 3.7 (0.1) 185 (5) 37 (1) (μCi) 185 (5) 185 (5) Labgear code С В E Α D F Reason for withdrawal from use The plastic is dare likely to have egraded by the ve degraded to radiation field an unsafe co d.
+There is also ndition. evidence that t the foil surfaces Risk assessment not support exte The sources are well beyond their recommended working life and a risk assessment does not support extending their service life.
 The radium source has a relatively high beta field and it should not be handled directly.
 Storage and labelling Place a 50 mm square sheet of 2 mm thick aluminium slide or 1 mm thick lead slide on each side of the radium-226 and strontium-90 sources to shield the beta radiation.
 Place each Labgear source in an individual small container and label them 'DO NOT USE'.
 Make arrangements to dispose of the sources promptly.
 Spill or drop Wear a lab coa for contamination area where it fell Disposal See section 12